city_hall

 Nausea and vomiting may be controlled with anti-emetics as appropriate.
 Diarrhea should be managed with appropriate hydration and electrolyte replacement.
 The use of anti-motility agents is not generally recommended given the potential for ileus, unless discussed or prescribed by a healthcare provider.

 If you are a healthcare provider seeking additional information on TPOX eligibility, please see CDC guidance.
-If you are a patient infected with monkeypox and believe you may be eligible for TPOXX, we recommend asking healthcare provider about treatment.
+If you are a patient infected with mpox and believe you may be eligible for TPOXX, we recommend asking healthcare provider about treatment.

 References: